Based cluster algebras of infinite rank: Abstract

 \section{Abstract}

-We extend based cluster algebras from finite ranks to infinite ranks.
-By extending (quantum) cluster algebras associated with double Bott-Samelson cells, we recover infinite rank cluster algebras arising from representations of (shifted) quantum affine algebras.
+We introduce a systematic extension method for based (upper) cluster algebras that allows the passage from finite rank to infinite rank, under which fundamental structures and properties extend naturally.
+For example, by extending (quantum) cluster algebras whose initial seeds are associated with signed words (arising from double Bott--Samelson cells), we recover infinite rank cluster algebras arising from representations of (shifted) quantum affine algebras.

-As the main application, we show that the fundamental variables of the cluster algebras associated with double Bott-Samelson cells could be computed via a braid group action when the Cartan matrix is of finite type.
-We also obtain the result $A=U$ for the associated infinite rank (quantum) cluster algebras.
-Additionally, several conjectures regarding quantum virtual Grothendieck rings in \cite{jang2023quantization} and \cite{oh2024pbw} follow as consequences.
-Finally, we show that the cluster algebras arising from representations of shifted quantum affine algebras have natural quantization.
+As the first main application, we show that the fundamental variables of the cluster algebras arising from double Bott--Samelson cells can be computed via a braid group action when the Cartan matrix is of finite type.
+We also obtain the equality $A=U$ for the associated infinite rank (quantum) cluster algebras.
+Additionally, several conjectures regarding quantum virtual Grothendieck rings due to Jang--Lee--Oh \cite{jang2023quantization} and Oh--Park \cite{oh2024pbw} follow as consequences.
+As the second main application, we show that the cluster algebras arising from representations of shifted quantum affine algebras, discovered by Geiss--Hernandez--Leclerc \cite{geiss2024representations}, admit natural quantizations.

 {}